davidcmorris/leadfromthehip/posts/paul_ford.md

 > It turns out that you're not as:
 > - important as you think you are,
 > - nowhere near as terrible as you think you are,
-> - and actually fairly ridiculous
+> - and actually fairly ridiculous.